World-Leading Breeders

 …and exceptional broodmare sires.

-Oasis Dream was a leading broodmare sire currently standing in Europe in terms of winners, prize money and Black-Type winners.
+Oasis Dream is the leading broodmare sire currently standing in Europe in terms of prize money and Group winners.

 The stallions whom I would call 'elite' are currently in Europe – Dubawi, Kingman, Galileo and Frankel.